Vulture Conservation in South Asia

 Number of Grants: Two

-Nature of Grant: The Jatayu Research grant will support masters’ students who are undertaking research as partial fulfillment of their degree.
+Nature of Grant: The Jatayu Research grant will support Bachelors’ and Masters’ students who are undertaking research as partial fulfillment of their degree.
 This will primarily cover literature review, field expenses, communications and printing costs.
 Expenses for participation in trainings/conferences, equipment purchase will not be supported.
 Besides direct funding, a team of experts from BCN (and international) will be on hand for technical backstopping of your research work.
 Scholarship winners will also be invited to relevant trainings organized by BCN and its partner organizations.

 Who Can Apply?